 I am a lucky man.
 Blessed really.
 There is no clearer example of that than my family.
 I was raised by incredible parents and after a couple false starts married my life partner Angie.
 Beautiful, smart and strong, for over 20 years, she has followed me around all over the country from one training to the next, cleaned and dressed my wounds from one thing after another and has been the rock of our family raising three awesome children and helping to raise two amazing grandchildren all the while taking care of our parents and anyone else who stumbles into our little family.

-Our oldest daughter, Nikki, teaches with me in the Huntsville School District and raises my oldest granddaughter Kendyl.
+Our oldest daughter, Nikki, is now the Principal of Glenn Duffy Elementary in Gravette and raises my oldest granddaughter Kendyl.
 Our son, Adam, works for the City of Springdale and serves with me on the Huntsville Fire Department.
 Our youngest daughter, Kristyn, is a Nurse Practitioner, serves with me on the Huntsville Fire Department as a Lieutenant and raises my youngest granddaughter Kynadee.
 As much as Angie and I love our kids,we adore Kendyl and Kynadee.
 Smart as a whip, beautiful and athletic, we look forward to watching them blossom into becoming the same kind of people as their mothers and their uncle who do so much to make this a better world.

 My primary hobby is pestering my wife.
 It is also the number one reason she will not allow me to retire and hang around the house.